aurielfournier/CV/PDF_CV.md

 ## Teaching Experience

+**Instructor** Iowa State University - Department of Mechanical Engineering
+_Software Carpentry Python/Unix Workshop_
+Taught a two-day workshop on reprodicible research and programming in python and unix

 **Instructor** American Ornithologists Union Conference
 _'Taking R to the Next Level' Workshop_
 Taught a day long workshop on programming, graphing and data management in R